Sprinklers in UK fire codes

 The following is a list of the trade-offs that may be invoked where an appropriate life safety sprinkler system is installed:

-- A building in a boundary condition does not need to be designed for base fixity (Section 12.4, Note 1)
+- A building in a boundary condition does not need to be designed for base fixity (Section 13.16)

-- Where a buildings is in a boundary condition, the boundary distance ...may be half that for an otherwise similar but unsprinklered building, subject to there being a minimum distance of 1m.
-Alternatively the amount of unprotected area may be doubled if the boundary distance is maintained (Section 13.17).
+- Where a buildings is in a boundary condition, the boundary distance ...can be halved, to a minimum distance of 1m.
+Alternatively, the amount of unprotected area can be doubled (Section 13.22).

-The specific provisions for fire resistance for most fire resisting elements, including the structural frame, can be reduced by 30 minutes in many buildings under 30 metres in height (Tables A1, A2).
+The specific provisions for fire resistance for most fire resisting elements, including the structural frame, can be reduced by 30 minutes in many buildings under 30 metres in height (Tables B3, B4).

 [top]Trade-offs in Technical Handbook 2